 Adult Protective Services, or APS, is statutorily authorized under state and tribal law to receive and investigate reports of elder abuse, including financial exploitation, and to protect the victims.
-In almost all states, APS serves all adults with significant disabilities age 18 and above; in a few states, any older person may be served based on advanced age alone (i.e., it is not necessary for a person over age 60 or 65 to have a disability); and in a few states' APS serves older persons only.
+In almost all states, APS serves all adults with significant disabilities age 18 and above; in a few states, any older person may be served based on advanced age alone (i.e., it is not necessary for a person over age 60 or 65 to have a disability); and in a few states APS serves older persons only.

 APS' responsibilities include investigating the alleged abuse, determining if it is occurring, and working with the client to stop the abuse and to improve the victim's safety and well-being.
+APS conducts "authorized civil investigations" as mentioned in the privacy law exceptions in the Gramm-Leach-Bliley Act.